fluxninja/aperture/docs/content/get-started/integrations/metrics/metrics.md

 sidebar_position: 3
 ---

-Aperture allows to feed custom metrics to controller prometheus.
+Aperture allows to feed custom metrics to controller Prometheus.
 This is powered by adding custom metric receivers into OpenTelemetry Collector running on Aperture Agent.
 [See configuration reference][config]